 Meet our Fellowship. pic.twitter.com/Npouu6ZlRtJuly 27, 2019

-The director of the original films Peter Jackson will not be working on the series, but fans will be pleased to hear that John Howe, who served as a conceptual designer for the hit trilogy will be.
+Peter Jackson will not be working on the series, but fans will be pleased to hear that John Howe, who served as a conceptual designer for the original trilogy will be.

-On March 24, Amazon Studios revealed that they had boarded British-Chinese director Wayne Che Yip (Doctor Who, Utopia, Hunters) as a director on the show.
-He will direct four episodes of the upcoming show.
+In March, Amazon Studios revealed that they had brought British-Chinese director Wayne Che Yip (Doctor Who, Utopia) on board to direct four episodes of the show.

 Yip said: "It is a true honor to be invited into the world of Tolkien by J.D. & Patrick and Amazon Studios.
 Every day I look forward to working with the incredible team here in New Zealand as we humbly contribute to the legacy of the greatest stories ever told."

 The last director attached to the show was Charlotte Brändström.
 Amazon announced the Swedish-French director's involvement in May.
 Brändström is an Emmy Award-nominee who's worked on shows like Outlander and The Witcher.
 She directed two episodes of the show.